sbeven/bitcamp2022-v2/README.md

 If we were to expand on this project, here are some things we thought of adding:
 1. difficulty levels
 2. multiplayer
+3. leaderboard system
+4. keypoint target positions you have to hit

 # Credits
 Nicholas Renotte: https://www.youtube.com/watch?v=SSW9LzOJSus